A knot Floer stable homotopy type: Moduli spaces

+with the compactification again induced from the same compactification of $\R$ by $\overline{\R}$.
+In particular, if $\vN=0$, $\bModuli_0(D)$ is a point. \end{example}

-\begin{example} Let $D$ be a positive domain of index two on the grid, that is, either: (a) the union of two rectangles or (b) an L-shape, as shown in Figure~\ref{fig:Dind2} (possibly rotated).
+\begin{example} Let $D$ be a positive domain of index two on the grid, that is, either: (a) the union of two rectangles or (b) an L-shaped hexagon, as discussed in Item~(\ref{item:maslov-index-2}) in Section~\ref{sec:grid-background}.
 Then $\bModuli_0(D)$ is an interval, which can be viewed as a $1$-dimensional $\langle 1 \rangle$-manifold.
-The two ends correspond to the different ways of splitting $D$ into two domains of index one (trajectory breaking). \end{example}
+The two ends correspond to the different ways of splitting $D$ into two domains of index one (trajectory breaking).
+See Figure~\ref{fig:Dind2}. \end{example}